-- The ABG draft of 29 June 2016 includes all construction products used in regularly occupied rooms ("Aufenthaltsräume") that contain significant portions of organic nature and that therefore have a disposition to release volatile organic compounds.
+This regulation is targeted at indoor air quality and health in buildings and defines specifications of products that show low VOC emissions, and it limits a number of hazardous ingredients.
+The ABG regulation is valid for all construction products used in regularly occupied rooms ("Aufenthaltsräume") that contain significant portions of organic nature and that therefore have a disposition to release volatile organic compounds.

-- These products are specifically mentioned:
+These products are specifically mentioned:

 - Floor coverings, incl. floor coatings, screeds and mortars made of synthetic resin, artificial stone made of plastic, sport floorings

 - Flooring adhesives and adhesives for compound structures,